public-broadcasting/bbc-sounds-community-edition-for-sonos/README.md

+> [!CAUTION]
+> With the Sonos update announced for May 7, as reported by <a href="https://www.theverge.com/2024/4/10/24125866/sonos-new-app-features">The Verge</a>, this integration will become obsolete.

 # BBC Sounds (Community Edition) for Sonos

 In December 2021 <a href="https://support.sonos.com/services/bbc-sounds">BBC Sounds</a> launched in the <a href="https://www.sonos.com/controller-app">Sonos app</a>.
 Listeners with Sonos speakers in the UK are able to enjoy BBC radio, music mixes and podcasts, using the Sonos app.